Barley yellow dwarf virus (BYDV) management tool for cereals

+Aphids can transmit barley/cereal yellow dwarf viruses (BYDV).
 Initially, aphids colonise relatively few crop plants.
-When the second generation offspring are produced, these tend to move away from the plant originally colonised.
-Controlling this generation is a key component of a BYDV management strategy.
+However, the second-generation tends to move away from the plant originally colonised.
+Controlling this generation is a key part of a BYDV management strategy.

 - Following a pyrethroid application (account for product persistence, see label)

 Enter the T-Sum start date in the box then select an area – a weather station or stations (by selecting a ‘Region’).
 The chart then displays the T-Sum results (blue line).

 Crops are at an unacceptable risk when the line reaches 170.
 At this stage, check crops and consider treatment.

 Aphid wars (BYDV management)